alexgrozav/gulp-setup/README.md

 # The perfect gulp setup
 This project aims to create a modular and configurable gulp setup.
 Get project automation up and running with minimum involvement.
+Gulp-setup is written and maintained by [@alexgrozav](https://twitter.com/alexgrozav).

 ```
 npm install gulp-cli -g